Bryan Berard: Junior career

 Berard was born in Woonsocket, Rhode Island.
 He began his junior career playing for Mount St. Charles Academy in Rhode Island.
 He won three championships with the school before departing after his third year.
-Berard had offers to join Boston College, University of Maine or University of Michigan hockey programs, but chose to go the Ontario Hockey League (OHL).
-Berard was drafted by the Detroit Junior Red Wings of the OHL. and won the OHL Championship with the team in the 1994–95 season and made the league's first all-star team.
+Berard had offers from Boston College, the University of Maine, and the University of Michigan, but chose to go the Ontario Hockey League (OHL).
+Berard was drafted by the Detroit Junior Red Wings of the OHL and won the OHL Championship with the team in the 1994–95 season.
+He also made the league's first all-star team.
 He was also named the league's rookie of the year, only the third defenceman to win the trophy.

 Entry draft and New York Islanders

+Berard entered the 1995 NHL entry draft as the consensus number one pick according to several pundits, and was subsequently drafted first overall by the Ottawa Senators.
+The Hartford Whalers, who entered the draft holding the 13th overall pick, contacted the Senators in an effort to trade for the first overall pick to select Berard, but halted their efforts when Ottawa's asking price of Chris Pronger was deemed too high.

-Berard was drafted first overall by the Ottawa Senators in the 1995 NHL Entry Draft.
-As the first overall pick – and with the Senators blue line among the weaker in the league, Berard anticipated going straight to the National Hockey League.
+As the first overall pick, and with the Senators blue line among the weaker in the league, Berard anticipated going straight to the National Hockey League.
 However, after his first training camp with the team, he was returned to junior hockey.
-Concerned about his development with the club, Berard requested a trade.
-In January 1996, the Senators traded him in a trade with the New York Islanders that saw his rights, along with those of Wade Redden, Martin Straka, Don Beaupre and Damian Rhodes move between the teams.
+Concerned about his development, Berard requested a trade.
+In January 1996, the Senators traded Berard, Martin Straka and Don Beaupre to the New York Islanders in exchange for Wade Redden and Damian Rhodes.

 Berard joined the Islanders for 1996–97 season and made an immediate impact.
 With 48 points in his rookie season, he led all defensemen on the team, and finished ninth league-wide in scoring amongst defensemen.
-He was rewarded for his efforts in 1997 by winning the Calder Trophy as the top rookie in the NHL, edging out Jarome Iginla.
+He was rewarded for his efforts by winning the Calder Trophy as the top rookie in the NHL, edging out Jarome Iginla.
 He also played for the United States in the 1998 Winter Olympics.
-The team finished sixth in the tournament.
-After four years with the Islanders, the team was concerned with his ability to play defense and were in search of a proven goaltender.
-The Islanders traded Berard to the Toronto Maple Leafs in exchange for goaltender Félix Potvin in January 1999.
+The team finished sixth.
+After three years with the Islanders, the team was concerned with his ability to play defense and were in search of a proven goaltender.
+The Islanders traded Berard to the Toronto Maple Leafs for goaltender Félix Potvin on January 9, 1999.